E:

 J: Good Morning

-E: Heather’s on the phone…she’s from Cape Cod, listening from Cape Cod wanting
+E: Heather’s on the phone…she’s from Cape Cod, listening from Cape Cod wanting to say hello.

 J: Hi Heather